marcusnobrega-eng/profile/_pages/Developed_Models.md

 - (e) Combination of previous cases
 - The model is fully written in Matlab and includes all input data from Excel spreadsheets.

-<i> Example of the state evolution in a unsteady-state simulation</i>
+<i> Example of the state evolution in an unsteady-state simulation</i>

 <img src="https://marcusnobrega-eng.github.io/profile//files/HydroHP_1.gif">